neil1taylor/nutanix-vpc-orchestrator/docs/cluster.md

    - Check firewall rules for HTTP/HTTPS traffic

 2. **Missing Files**:
-   - Verify vmlinuz-phoenix and initrd-phoenix.img exist
+   - Verify vmlinuz-phoenix and initrd-modified.img exist
    - Check file permissions (should be readable by web server)
    - Validate file integrity with checksums